Boeing warns of engine icing risk on 747-8s, Dreamliners

 GE and Boeing are working on software modifications to the engine control system, which they will hope will eliminate the problems, he added.

-All 747-8s are powered by GEnx engines while 787s are powered either by GE's engines or the rival Trent 1000 made by Rolls-Royce Plc (RR.L).
+The 787 can be powered by either GEnx engines or rival Trent 1000 engines made by Rolls-Royce Plc (RR.L), while the 747-8 is powered exclusively by the GE engine model.

-(This story has been corrected to say that the 747-8s are only powered by GEnx engines in the final paragraph)

 (Reporting by Tim Kelly and Hideyuki Sano; Editing by Greg Mahlich)